Olivia Newton-John: Career beginnings

 Newton-John was recruited for the group Toomorrow, formed by American producer Don Kirshner.
-In 1970, the group starred in a "science fiction musical" film and recorded an accompanying soundtrack album on RCA Records, both named after the group.
-That same year the group made two single recordings, "You're My Baby Now"/"Goin' Back" and "I Could Never Live Without Your Love"/"Roll Like a River".
+In 1970, the group starred in the science fiction musical Toomorrow and recorded an accompanying soundtrack album on RCA Records; both the LP and the movie were named after the group.
+That same year, the group made two single recordings: "You're My Baby Now"/"Goin' Back" and "I Could Never Live Without Your Love"/"Roll Like a River".
 Neither track became a chart success; the project failed and the group disbanded.

-Early success
+1971–1974: Early success

-Newton-John released her first solo album, If Not for You (US No. 158 Pop), in 1971.
-(In the UK, the album was known as Olivia Newton-John.)
+In 1971, Newton-John released her first solo album, If Not for You (US No. 158 Pop).
+In the UK, the album was released as Olivia Newton-John.
 The title track, written by Bob Dylan, was her first international hit (US No. 25 Pop, No. 1 Adult Contemporary/"AC").
-Her follow-up single, "Banks of the Ohio", was a top 10 hit in the UK and Australia.
+Her follow-up single, "Banks of the Ohio", was a top 10 hit in the UK and Australia, but only peaked at number 94 in the United States.
 She was voted Best British Female Vocalist two years in a row by the magazine Record Mirror.
 She made frequent appearances on Cliff Richard's weekly show It's Cliff Richard and starred with him in the telefilm The Case.

-In 1972, Newton-John's second UK album, Olivia, was released but never formally issued in the United States, where her career floundered after If Not for You.
-Subsequent singles, including "Banks of the Ohio" (No. 94 Pop, No. 34 AC) and remakes of George Harrison's "What Is Life" (No. 34 AC) and John Denver's "Take Me Home, Country Roads" (No. 119 Pop), made minimal impact on the Hot 100.
+Newton-John's 1972 single "What Is Life" (No. 34 AC) made minimal impact in the United States.
+As a result, her second studio album Olivia was never formally issued in the United States.
+The subsequent single, "Take Me Home, Country Roads", similarly saw little success.
 Her fortune changed with the release of "Let Me Be There" in 1973.
 The song reached the American top 10 on the Pop (No. 6), Country (No. 7), and AC (No. 3) charts and earned her a Grammy for Best Country Female and an Academy of Country Music award for Most Promising Female Vocalist.

-Her second American album, named Let Me Be There after the hit single, was her third in Britain, where the LP is known as Music Makes My Day.
-It is also called Let Me Be There in Australia; however, the US and Canadian versions featured an alternate track list that mixed new cuts with selections from Olivia and also recycled six songs from If Not for You, which was going out of print.
+Her third studio album Let Me Be There was released in November 1973, retitled Music Makes My Day in Britain.
+The US and Canadian versions featured an alternate track list that mixed new cuts with selections from Olivia and also recycled six songs from If Not for You, which was going out of print.

 In 1974, Newton-John represented the United Kingdom in the Eurovision Song Contest with the song "Long Live Love".
 The song was chosen for Newton-John by the British public out of six possible entries (Newton-John later admitted that she disliked the song).
 Newton-John finished fourth at the contest, held in Brighton, behind the Swedish winning entry, "Waterloo" by ABBA.
 All six Eurovision contest song candidates—"Have Love, Will Travel", "Lovin' You Ain't Easy", "Long Live Love", "Someday", "Angel Eyes" and "Hands Across the Sea"—were recorded by Newton-John and included on her Long Live Love album, her first for the EMI Records label.